 MPO staff will continue to work with VDOT, DRPT, City and County staff to identify appropriate funding sources for regional priority projects.
-SMART SCALE pre-applications were submitted in April of 2020, with final applications due in August of 2020.
-MPO staff will continue to strengthen and prepare SMART SCALE applications for submission on behalf of the MPO, as well as provide support for projects submitted by the City of Charlottesville and urbanized portions of Albemarle County where needed.
+Final Smart Scale applications were submitted in August of FY21.
+MPO staff will continue to strengthen its project selection process and prepare SMART SCALE applications for submission on behalf of the MPO, as well as provide support for projects submitted by the City of Charlottesville and urbanized portions of Albemarle County where needed.

-- Facilitate outreach efforts in the pursuit of funding sources for high priority projects within the MPO; - Hold a regional meeting to coordinate SMART SCALE project submittals from the member localities and MPO; - Coordinate sharing of economic development, and other relevant information, between the localities in support of SMART SCALE applications; and - Attend the Quarterly Transportation Meetings hosted by OIPI to ensure that MPO and locality staff have appropriate information about all funding programs;
+- Implement a selection process to identify potential SMART SCALE project applications early; - Facilitate stakeholder meetings to develop project submission applications that incorporate robust public engagement and input opportunities; - Hold a regional meeting to coordinate SMART SCALE project submittals from the member localities and MPO; - Coordinate sharing of economic development, and other relevant information, between the localities in support of SMART SCALE applications; and - Attend the Quarterly Transportation Meetings hosted by OIPI to ensure that MPO and locality staff have appropriate information about all funding programs.

-C) Travel Demand Management (TDM)
+C) Travel Demand Management (TDM), Regional Transit Partnership (RTP), and Bike/Ped Support

 The RideShare program, housed by the TJPDC, is an essential program of the MPO's planning process.
-RideShare and TDM efforts have been, and will continue to be, included in the long-range transportation planning process.
-RideShare staff works with the MPO by providing data and advice with regard to how RideShare and TDM can affect the MPO.
+The RTP has been established to provide a venue for continued communication, coordination and collaboration between transit providers, localities and citizens.
+These programs, along with continued support for bike and pedestrian travel, support regional TDM efforts.
+TDM has been, and will continue to be, included in the long-range transportation planning process.

-- Continue efforts to improve carpooling and alternative modes of transportation in MPO; - Conduct inventories of Park-and-Ride lots and assess how those lots are part of the larger transportation system; and - Per the Strategic Plan, integrate TDM into all MPO recommendations and projects.
+- Continue efforts to improve carpooling and alternative modes of transportation in MPO; - Conduct inventories of Park-and-Ride lots and assess how those lots are part of the larger transportation system; - Staff Regional Transit Partnership meetings; - Address immediate transit coordination needs; - Formalize transit agreements; - Improve communication between transit providers, localities and stakeholders; - Explore shared facilities and operations for transit providers; and, - Continue to assess the need for a Regional Transit Authority. - Per the Strategic Plan, integrate TDM into all MPO recommendations and projects.